csg-org/CompactConnect/backend/compact-connect/README.md

    not be able to log in to the UI hosted in CloudFront.
 The Oauth2 authentication process requires a predictable callback url to be pre-configured, which the domain name provides.
 You can still run a local UI against this app, so long as you leave the `allow_local_ui` context value set to `true` in your environment's context.
-2) *Optional if testing SES email notifications:* By default, AWS does not allow sending emails to unverified email addresses.
+2) *Optional if testing SES email notifications with custom domain:* By default, AWS does not allow sending emails to unverified email addresses.
 See [SES Sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
 If you need to test SES email notifications and do not want to request AWS to remove your account from the SES sandbox, you will need to set up a verified SES email identity for each address you want to send emails to.